fullers/sequelizedBurger/README.md

 * **db** - Folder to store sql files
 	* schema.sql - File to create database and table for the database.
 	* seeds.sql - File that inserts default data into the database table.
+* **migrations** - Folder to store migration files
+	* 20161102224411-create-burger.js - File that creates the burgers table in the SQL Database.
+	* 20161105222118-insert-burgers.js - File that populates data in the burgers table.
 * **models** - Folder to house your model files.
 	* burger.js - File created by sequelize model create that sets up the table in SQL DB.
 * **public** - Folder to store any files the browser needs to access.